Phosra vs Qustodio

 Mapped registry of child-safety laws linked to enforceable rule categories.

 Not offered.
 Qustodio is a consumer product, not a compliance layer.91 statutes tracked weekly (US federal, US state, EU, UK, APAC, Americas, MEA).
-45 rule categories.
+115 rule categories (67 anchored / 48 provisional).
 Audit trail for every policy change.Phosra

 Open spec